kealanparr/random-quote-machine/README.md

 To build the site, run `npm start`

-To deploy it out, simple run: `netlify deploy --prod`
+To deploy it out, simply run: `netlify deploy --prod`

 It fulfills the below user stories from [here](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-random-quote-machine):